 Not only that, I can’t help but think that employers might just disregard my application when they see that I’m still technically living in Vancouver, even if I’m a good fit for the position.
 Although I think I’m totally worth the wait, I do recognize that when openings pop up, it’s usually because someone just gave two weeks’ notice and that position needs to be filled ASAP.

 After watching this TED Talks video that Bridget shared in her post about how to waste your twenties, I realized that in order to avoid being unemployed for longer than I want (or can afford) I need to do things a bit differently this time around.
 You might remember my post from last year about how I was unemployed for 8 months after graduating from university.

 As far as work experience went, I had a good 5 years in the sales and customer service industry and I naively believed that would give me a leg up on all those other graduates who hadn’t worked a day in their life and had their parents pay their tuition.
 Unfortunately, being a cashier for 5 years didn’t mean much to all of the office jobs I applied to.

-Another thing I’m going to make sure to do is follow up.
-At my job I learned quickly that if you didn’t follow up, things just wouldn’t happen.
-I’m a pro follow-uper so I’m definitely going to follow up and risk annoying potential employers because you never know, that one extra email or phone call might just be what makes me stand out.
+Another thing I’m going to make sure to do is to follow up.
+At my job, I learned quickly that if you didn’t follow up, things just wouldn’t happen.
+I’m a pro-follow-uper so I’m definitely going to follow up and risk annoying potential employers because you never know, that one extra email or phone call might just be what makes me stand out.

 So for anyone wondering if I’m crazy for moving without a job, the answer may still end up being “Yes”.
 I’ll let you know after a year.
 But as far as my finances go, I’ve been saving up a good chunk of change to last me for a long time, so I am extremely prepared to be jobless in Toronto for an uncertain amount of time.